pubnub/pubnub-mcp-server/resources/sdk_docs/rust_configuration.md

 - with_user_id()
   - Type: String
   - Default: n/a
-  - Required.
-UTF-8 string up to 92 alphanumeric characters.
-If not set, the client cannot connect.
+  - Required unique user/device identifier.
+UTF-8, up to 92 alphanumeric characters.
+Without it, you cannot connect.

 - with_instance_id()
   - Type: Into<String>